Hua-YS/Multi-Scene-Recognition/README.md

 # Multi-Scene-Recognition \[[webpage]()\]\[[paper](https://arxiv.org/pdf/2104.02846.pdf)\]

-Multi-scene recognition is a challenging task.
-Compared to conventional scene classification (cf. (a)), images studied in multi-scene recognition are
+Multi-scene recognition is a challenging task due to that

 + images are large-scale and unconstrained
 + all present scenes in an aerial image need to be exhaustively recognized